uswds/uswds/README.md

 ### Download and install

-1. Download the [USWDS zip file](https://github.com/uswds/uswds/releases/download/v2.11.1/uswds-2.11.1.zip) from the latest USWDS release and open that file.
+1. Download the [USWDS zip file [github.com]](https://github.com/uswds/uswds/releases/download/v2.11.1/uswds-2.11.1.zip) from the latest USWDS release and open that file.

    After extracting the zip file you should see the following file and folder structure: